Spain Travel Tips 2026: 17 Insider Secrets That Save Time, Money and Hassle

 Packing Essentials and What to Bring

-Ever packed shorts for a summer trip only to need a sweater by nightfall?
 Locals live by the saying “Hasta cuarenta de mayo, no te quites el sayo”—keep your coat until mid-June.
-Northern areas like Galicia surprise visitors with cool breezes, even when southern regions bask in sunshine.
+Northern areas like Galicia often surprise visitors with cool breezes, even when southern regions bask in sunshine.

 Layering is your best strategy.
 Mornings might demand a light jacket in mountainous zones, while afternoons call for breathable fabrics.
-Pack versatile pieces like neutral blazers and trousers that transition from cathedral visits to evening tapas bars.
-Avoid athletic wear—locals favor polished casual styles.
+Pack versatile pieces like neutral blazers and trousers that transition seamlessly from cathedral visits to evening tapas bars.
+You should really avoid athletic wear—locals favor polished casual styles.

 Comfortable shoes prove vital for exploring.
-Cobblestone streets and sprawling plazas require sturdy soles.
-Break in walking shoes before your trip to prevent blisters during long days of discovery.
+Cobblestone streets and sprawling plazas truly require sturdy soles.
+Make sure to break in your walking shoes before your trip to prevent blisters during long days of discovery.

 Local Cuisine and Dining Guides